nomasters/handshake/design-docs/handshake-core.md

 ### Chats

-A chat is generated after a handshake is complete in storage it contains a randomly generated id for the chat.
+A chat is generated after a handshake is complete.
+In storage, it contains a randomly generated id for the chat.
 A unique chat group is namespaced with the prefix `chats/{chat_id}/{profile_id}/`

 and it contains three important sections: